 Both Osaka and Tokyo have plenty of culture and history.
 However, the two cities have very different upbringings and histories.

-Osaka, on the other hand, has been a merchant city since ancient times.
-It is here that you can find Japan’s famous street food like takoyaki and okonomiyaki.
-Osaka also has historical sites such as the Osaka Castle and Sumiyoshi Taisha Shrine that are worth checking out.
+On the other hand, Osaka, a merchant city since ancient times, is renowned for its street food like takoyaki and okonomiyaki, and historical sites like Osaka Castle and Sumiyoshi Taisha Shrine.

 City With More Culture and History: